Sun Yang: 2013: Continued success

 From 28 July to 4 August 2013, Sun competed at the World Championships.
 On the first day of competition, he won gold in the 400 metre freestyle with a time of 3:41.59.
 It was nearly 1.5 seconds off his Olympic-winning time from the previous year, but he was still 3.23 seconds ahead of runner-up Kosuke Hagino.
 Two days later, Sun retained his title in the 800 metre freestyle with a time of 7:41.36.
 It was his second gold medal in the Championship and the 100th gold medal won by China in World Aquatics Championships' history.

 On the sixth day of competition, Sun was tasked with swimming the anchor leg for the 4 × 200 metre freestyle relay.
 China barely qualified for the final in eighth place.
 Going into the last leg of the race, China was in fifth place, over two seconds behind France and Japan, but Sun was able to overtake both teams in the end for a final time of 1:43.16.
 This was the second-fastest split time in history and 1.82 seconds faster than the other 31 swimmers in the final, including Ryan Lochte and Yannick Agnel.
 Accounting for the relay exchange advantage, it was still over a second faster than his flat start time of 1:44.93.

 On the final day of the competition, Sun successfully defended his title in the 1500 metre freestyle.
 He finished with a time of 14:41.15, beating runner-up Ryan Cochrane by 1.33 seconds.
-This result made Sun the second swimmer in history, after Grant Hackett, to win gold medals in all three long-distance freestyle events—400, 800, and 1500 metre—in a single World Championships.
+This result made Sun the second swimmer in history, after Grant Hackett, to win gold medals in all three long-distance freestyle events—400, 800, and 1500 metres—in a single World Championships.

 One month later, Sun competed in the 2013 National Games of China.
 Aiming to become the first man to win seven gold medals at a single championship, he added to his range the 100 metre freestyle, an event typically reserved for sprinters.
-With the games holding the same schedule as the Olympics, he competed first in the 400 metre freestyle, winning in 3:43.68—over a second ahead of Hao Yun.
+With the games holding the same schedule as the Olympics, he competed first in the 400-metre freestyle, winning in 3:43.68—over a second ahead of Hao Yun.
 The following day, Sun won the 4 × 100 metre freestyle relay, swimming the anchor leg in 48.14 seconds.
-He followed these performances the next day by setting a new Asian record in the 200 metre freestyle with a time of 1:44.47, about half a second faster than his time in London.
-The following day, he won bronze in the 100 metre freestyle, finishing with a time of 48.94 seconds, his first time finishing under 49 seconds.
+He followed these performances the next day by setting a new Asian record in the 200-metre freestyle with a time of 1:44.47, about half a second faster than his time in London.
+The following day, he won bronze in the 100-metre freestyle, finishing with a time of 48.94 seconds, his first time finishing under 49 seconds.